esmsdn/Innovation-Day/02. Internet of Things - Hands on Lab/node-red_lab.md

 You can see the messages sent to your device in the *debug* tab:

 ![hello node-red](./images/hellonodered.png)

+To make it more interesting, we will switch a light remotely, with the help of the recently created website.

+If you go to the site and set the name of the created device (EdisonNodeRed), you can send messages to the device from the website.
+Now we will connect this message to the blue LED:

 ## More

 You can run Node-RED in many platforms, including Azure: https://nodered.org/docs/platforms/azure